Skip to main content

 • Sites located within Proposition A lands.

-• Sites located within a designated historical district.
+• Sites located within a designated historical district, except for the Ocean Beach Cottage Emerging Historical District.

 • Sites subject to the Old Town Planned District Ordinance.